Saridkel: History

 The British discovered Saridkel, and found burnt brick, water tanks, pottery, coins, cooper and iron tools.
 They discovered urn burials with copper and gold ornaments in Khuntitola village near the site.
 They found the ruins of a stone Shiva temple, Shiva linga and a stone bull in a nearby village.
 The gold coin was of Huvishka type.
 Sarat Chandra Roy investigated it in 1915.
-He found redware potsherds, ancient bricks, copper hooks, rods, coins, iron arrow heads, chisels, nails and ploughshares, gold ear ornament and stone beads on the site.
-Ancient sites are located around the 20 villages in the region such as Khunti tola and Kunjala.
-The sites of Kunjala exhibited redware pottery with coarse fabric and the urn burial in Khunti tola exhibited red ware pottery with coarse fabric, copper and iron tools.
+He found redware potsherds, ancient bricks, copper hooks, rods, coins, iron arrow heads, chisels, nails and ploughshares, gold ear ornaments and stone beads on the site.
+Ancient sites are located around the 20 villages in the region, such as Khunti tola and Kunjala.
+The sites of Kunjala exhibited redware pottery with coarse fabric, and the urn burial in Khunti tola exhibited red ware pottery with coarse fabric, copper and iron tools.
 Roy called it an Asura fort.
 Amalananda Ghosh visited the site in 1944.
 Brahmi inscriptions were found that date to 3rd century BCE.